Last Updated on June 29, 2022 by Rebecca Huff

 The first time I tried sushi was in 1993 and like most Americans, I was skeptical about that first bite.
 That first taste of sushi was NOT a California roll by the way!
-It was a traditional Japanese style sushi roll, which means that the Nori (seaweed) was on the outside of the roll, not the inside which is the way most Americanized sushi is made.
-See photo below.
+It was a traditional Japanese-style sushi roll.
+This is referred to as a Maki Roll, which means that the Nori (seaweed) was on the outside of the roll, not the inside which is the way most Americanized sushi is made.
+See the photo below.

 Brown rice sushi has gained popularity among health nuts such as myself because it has a higher fiber content as a complex carbohydrate.
 Using brown rice in sushi is almost unheard of in Japan where sushi originates.
 In America, many health food stores, as well as some sushi restaurants offer brown rice as an alternative.
 My opinion and the opinion of many others is that the texture is all wrong!
 The mouthfeel of brown rice is very chewy whereas sushi rice is soft.
 I am not the only health nut who still enjoys the occasional white rice.

 More concerning than white rice is what is used to season it.
 Traditionally, sushi rice is seasoned with rice vinegar, salt, and sugar.
 Many grocery chains now offer sushi in the deli section.
 Check the label for hidden High Fructose Corn Syrup or Aspartame before buying or opt-out of buying “fast food sushi” and stick to traditional Japanese Sushi Bars where you can ask the chef what has been added to the rice.